 Infographic: Accountants warn on audit market reforms

-When analysing the current FTSE 350’s use of audit services, our research highlights the impact of the Competition Commission’s reform on the UK audit market – finding that there is more happening under the surface than meets the eye...
+When analysing the current FTSE 350’s use of audit services, our research highlights the impact of the Competition and Markets Authority’s reform on the UK audit market – finding that there is more happening under the surface than meets the eye...

 “The fish rots from the head”.
 Strong words from a recent FT article rounding up a series of accounting issues besetting large companies in the UK.
 Following a discussion between Proxima and respected commentator Stefan Stern; Stern argues that boards need to open their eyes to all activities in their business (from top to bottom) – but without getting involved in day-to-day tinkering.